MicrosoftDocs/azure-docs/articles/azure-monitor/platform/data-platform-logs.md

  Because the format of the data can vary, applications can create custom logs by using the structure that they need.
 Metric data can even be stored in logs to combine them with other monitoring data for trending and other data analysis.

-## What can you do with logs?
+## What can you do with Azure Monitor Logs?
-The following table lists the different ways that you can use log data in Azure Monitor.
+The following table lists the different ways that you can use Logs in Azure Monitor.

 |  |  |